bbejeck/multiple-events-kafka-summit-europe-2021/README.md

 ./gradlew registerSchemasTask
 ```

+Under the covers, the `registerSchemasTask` uses the `config.properties` file to set the
+Schema Registry endpoint, username, and password on Confluent.

 This task runs quickly, and you should see some text followed by this result in the console:
 ```
 Build Successful